-Equation (6) is a linear function, which for each $\delta \in [0, 1]$ gives a value for θ .
-Note that this value does not necessarily belong to $[\underline{\theta}, \overline{\theta}]$.
-For the values that are in $[\underline{\theta}, \overline{\theta}]$, the function represents the set of consumers who are indifferent between buying from the monopoly and not buying.
-Depending on the value of p_B and of t, some consumers who are far away from the bank might not purchase its service.
+Equation (6) is a linear function, which for each $\delta \in [0,1]$ gives a value for $\theta$ .
+Note that this value does not necessarily belong to $[\underline{\theta}, \overline{\theta}]$ .
+For the values that are in $[\underline{\theta}, \overline{\theta}]$ , the function represents the set of consumers who are indifferent between buying from the monopoly and not buying.
+Depending on the value of $p_B$ and of t, some consumers who are far away from the bank might not purchase its service.
 Since in practice transportation costs are high in Sub-Sahara Africa, due to poor infrastructure provision, in our initial situation many people are unbanked, in particular those leaving in rural areas, as illustrated in figure 2.
 We therefore focus on the set of parameters so that in our benchmark case only a fraction of the consumers (i.e., those who are leaving close to the bank and are wealthy enough) purchase banking services.
-When the transportation cost is large enough consumers living far from the bank do not purchase its services even if they are close to the bank.
+When the transportation cost is large enough consumers living far from the bank do not purchase its services.
+Similarly when the price of the banking services is high enough, the poor do not purchase these services even if they are close to the bank.
 In what follow we characterize more precisely what "high enough" means.